apache/phoenix-site/site/source/src/site/markdown/pherf.md

 Scenario can have multiple querySets.
 Consider following example, concurrency of 1-4 means that each query will be executed starting with concurrency level of 1 and reach up to maximum concurrency of 4.
 Per thread, query would be executed to a minimum of 10 times or 10 seconds (whichever comes first).
 QuerySet by defult is executed serially but you can change executionType to PARALLEL so queries are executed concurrently.
-Scenarios are defined in XMLs stored in the resource directory.
+Each Query may have an optional timeoutDuration field that defines the amount of time (in milliseconds) before execution for that Query is cancelled.
+Scenarios are defined in the resource directory in XMLs stored in the resource directory..

 ```